Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: THz ISAC System Model

 where $P_t$ denotes the transmit power, $G_{tx}$ and $G_{rx}$ refer to the transmit and receive antenna gains, the molecular absorption coefficient $\kappa(f_c)$ is a function of the carrier frequency, $R_i$ describes the reflection coefficient and $\sigma_p$ stands for the radar cross section (RCS) of the $p$\textsuperscript{th} sensing target.

 In the THz band, directional beams are used to compensate for severe path loss.
-Sensing prefers scanning beams to search targets in the active perception, while communication requires stable beams towards the communication receiver~\cite{Zhang2019Multi-beam}.
+Sensing prefers scanning beams to search targets in the active sensing, while communication requires stable beams towards the communication receiver~\cite{Zhang2019Multi-beam}.
 In this case, a fixed sub-beam for communication and several time-varying sub-beams for sensing can be generated by using the THz ultra-massive MIMO (UM-MIMO) and dynamic hybrid beamforming technology~\cite{han2021hybrid}.
+Multiple target estimation with THz UM-MIMO systems can be extended in future work when considering the additional angle dimension~\cite{elbir2021jrc}.